Credit-building cards can work for you in a few ways.

 - Financial information.
-Bank, accounts, investments, etc.
+Bank, accounts, investments etc.

 - Income information.
-Employer, position, income, etc.
+Employer, position, income etc.

 What to watch out for

-- Annual fees.
 Annual fees can range from $0 to 25% of the initial credit limit.
 Some lenders charge the annual fee up front, decreasing your available credit.
 Ideally, look to minimize the amount you pay towards annual fees in order to save money in the long run.

-- APRs.
 Many secured cards have high APRs.
 If you plan on carrying a balance, look for a card with the lowest APR.
 Be aware of introductory and penalty APRs which directly affect the interest rate you’ll pay on your purchases.

-- Transaction fees.
 Watch out for fees for balance transfers, foreign transactions and late penalties if those features are something you’ll use.
 Check the terms and conditions of your card in order to avoid being charged any unnecessary fees.

-- Unsatisfactory lenders.
 Despite decent card reviews, some issuers and lenders have a poor reputation among customers.
 Complaints can range from communication issues to undisclosed fees.
 Consider what other users are saying before jumping into an agreement to avoid frustration with a potential lender.

 If you’re looking for a credit card, but have poor or no credit history, compare secured credit cards that fit your financial needs.
 Look out for high APRs and fees, spend responsibly and pay your monthly bills on time to build your credit.
 In time you’ll be able to start applying for a cheaper, unsecured card.